 As you walk or jog, try to notice the sensation of your feet hitting the ground, the rhythm of your breathing, or the feeling of the wind on your skin.
 By adding mindfulness and really focusing on your body and how it feels as you exercise you’ll not only improve your physical condition faster, but you may also be able to interrupt the flow of constant worries running through your head.

 For most, the benefits outweigh the cons and it’s ok to start small.
-In fact, it’s smart.
+In fact, it’s smart and this is how I ask my clients to start.
 I always say 30 minutes is better than 15 minutes and 15 minutes is better than no minutes.
 If you start small or miss a day, just go with the flow and pick up where you left off.

 Do your best to strive on feeling good and making progress.
-Since the body and mind are so closely linked, when your body feels better so, too, will your mind and you will perform so much better at your work or anything that is important for you to accomplish.
+Since the body and mind are so closely linked, when your body feels better so, too, will your mind and you will perform at a higher level and accomplish more.